akashreddy-ops/Proposal/README.md

 ## 🧡 Special Notes
 - This project is not just code—it’s emotion, creativity, and a memory captured in a digital form.
+- Designed as a gift or surprise, perfect for Valentine's Day, anniversaries, or proposals.